 Evidence of mind-body connections suggests vast malleability vis-à-vis modifiable lifestyle factors.
 Among people affected by Parkinson’s disease (PD), more inclusive clinical interventions need to be adopted, such that non-motor complications are flipped on its head.
 An area even less studied is the effects of grief.
-Due to the compounding nature of a global crisis (COVID-19), clinical interventions for treatments of grief as a way of moderating dementia symptoms in PD are needed now more than ever.
+Due to the compounding nature of a pandemic, clinical interventions for treatments of grief as a way of moderating dementia symptoms in PD are needed now more than ever.
 How are the environment, COVID-19, Parkinson’s and grief all intricately connected?

 Perhaps a starting point could be an inclusion of the Brief Grief Questionnaire (BGQ) in the intake assessment interview.
 Rather than a standalone instrument, to be completed by the participant prior to meeting, the 5-item screening tool should be delivered in an interview format.
 Often, grief is underreported, socially and culturally unrecognized and thus untreated.
 Grief is the antithesis of mind-body homeostasis.
 Although the BGQ has been developed for measuring and screening for complicated grief, the instrument holds strong reliability and discriminant validity.
 Complicated grief occurs when the mourning process is interrupted and frozen in the mind-body matrix.
 Future crisis, as COVID-19 is for some, can possibly unfreeze previous grief episodes and catapult one into the middle of a large body of frigid waters, with no life-saving measures in sight.
 The BGQ can serve as a life preserver.
 Participants are prompted to assign a value of “not at all, “somewhat”, or “a lot” to each question.
 One such question asks: